photos by Mike Carrell

 Office or School Ink Supply Bottle

-This bottlewas used to supply desk ink wells in banks and business as well
+This bottlewas used to supply desk ink wells in banks and business as well as in schools.

 (American -early to mid 20th century)